parsiad/mlinterp/README.md

 # mlinterp
 **mlinterp** is a fast C++ routine for linear interpolation in arbitrary dimensions (i.e., multilinear interpolation).

 mlinterp is written by [Parsiad Azimzadeh](http://parsiad.ca) and released under a permissive MIT License.
+The latest release can be [downloaded here](https://github.com/parsiad/mlinterp/releases/latest).

 ## Installing